yezdata/yezdata/README.md

   - **Agentic RAG system** for National Bank of Slovakia - private🤫 (atleast for now)
   - New ML-based Economic Uncertainty Index methodology, as NLP research assistant.

   - [EmCoder](https://github.com/yezdata/emcoder) which is Transformer-based (encoder-only) and Bayesian MC Dropout Emotion Recognition model created from scratch.
-The architecture has 2 phases: Pretraining on openwebtext as MLM task to train the encoder, Finetuning on goEmotions as Classification task to train the Classifier Head.
+The architecture has 2 phases: Pretraining on openwebtext as MLM task to train the encoder, Finetuning on goEmotions as Classification task to train the MC Dropout Classifier Head.